ashwch/ashwch.github.io/content/articles/the-monolith-that-made-ai-actually-useful.md

 Each directory is its own git repository.
 But they all live in one workspace.
 One clone gets you everything.

-## From Hours to Minutes
+### From Days to Hours

-Our product managers now redesign features in minutes, not hours.
-They pull the latest code, run migrations, and have AI analyze our Bruno API collections.
+Our product manager [Sam](https://www.linkedin.com/in/samuel-bonin/) now redesigns features in hours, not days.
+He pulls the latest code, runs migrations, and has AI analyze our Bruno API collections.
 Remember when we [migrated from Postman to Bruno]({filename}/articles/from-postman-to-bruno-how-ai-changed-our-api-workflow.md)?
 That decision pays huge dividends in a monolith.

 The workflow looks like this: